-- Only one parent or carer can come with a child to their appointment.
+- Only two parents or carers can come with a child to their appointment.

 - We are asking people every time they visit our hospital or come for an appointment if they have any symptoms of coronavirus.
 They will not be allowed in if they, or anyone in their household, has symptoms.

-If you or your child have symptoms of coronavirus
+If you or your child have symptoms of an infection

-Please do not visit our hospital or community sites if you, your child or anyone in your household have any coronavirus symptoms.
-The latest symptom list and other up-to-date information can be found at nhs.uk/coronavirus.
+Please do not visit our hospital or community sites for appointments if you, your child or anyone in your household have diarrhoea, vomiting, rash and or cough, cold symptoms.

-If you come to the hospital with any symptoms, you will not be allowed in.
-If you feel that your child still needs to attend their appointment, even though they have symptoms, please do not travel until you have spoken to a member of the outpatient team (using the contact number on your appointment letter) or your clinical specialist, who can then make necessary arrangements.
+If you come to the hospital with any symptoms of infection, you may not be allowed in.
+If you feel that your child still needs to attend their appointment, even though they have symptoms of an infection, please inform the reception staff as soon as you arrive.

-We appreciate that these changes will be challenging for some families, and we thank you for your patience and support during this time.
+We appreciate that some restrictions at the hospital and community sites may be challenging for some families, and we thank you for your patience and support during this time.
 Please understand that these measures are to make sure we can give care to those who need it most, while keeping our patients, their families and our staff safe.
-Find out more about our response to COVID-19.

 Find out more about COVID-19 and how we are keeping our patients and families safe.